xsuite/xcoll/xcoll/scattering_routines/geometry/README.md

 **methods.h:**
 A collection of useful functions.
 Currently there is only one: to calculate the overlap between two intervals.

+**find_root.h:**
+First steps towards a smart implementation of a root finder.
+Not yet used.

 **segments.h:**
 The segment definitions, as polymorphous variants of the `Segment` parent struct.
 Currently there are a `LineSegment`, a `HalfOpenLineSegment`, and a `CircularArcSegment`.